-The fact that BitChute chose to remove only a small number of the existing videos from National Action, and allowed the channels that hosted them to remain on the platform, appears to show an unwillingness or inability to implement even its own lax guidelines on content that promotes terrorism.
-Moreover, the quantity of similar content on the platform - much of which is clearly labelled, with the name of the group promoted in the video title - indicates that not even a cursory effort is made to remove such content unless it is subject of a high profile complaint, such as that of the CST report.
+The fact that BitChute chose to remove only a small number of the existing videos from National Action, and allowed the channels that hosted them to remain on the platform, demonstrates an unwillingness to implement even its own lax guidelines on content that promotes terrorism.
+Moreover, the quantity of similar content on the platform - much of which is clearly labelled, with the name of the group promoted in the video title - indicates that not even a cursory effort is made to remove such content unless it is subject of a high-profile complaint, such as that of the CST report.